V-Sekai/godot-whisper/README.md

 ## How to install

-Go to a github release, copy paste the addons folder to the demo folder.
+Go to a github release, copy paste the addons folder to the samples folder.
 Restart godot editor.

 </p>
 <p align="center">